 Other German Christmas Traditions

-- Advent calendars – These are calendars that usually have 24 little doors to open.
+- Advent calendars – These calendars usually have 24 little doors to open.
 Behind each door is a picture of small chocolate.
 The calendar is open every day from December 1st to December 24th.

 - Decorating the house with lights, garland, and holly – Germans love to decorate their houses with garlands, wreaths, and Christmas lights.

 - Singing Christmas carols – This is a beloved German tradition.
-Germans love to sing Christmas carols, especially at Christmas markets where they often sing around the Christmas tree.
+Germans love to sing Christmas carols, especially at Christmas markets, where they often sing around the Christmas tree.
 It is not uncommon to see groups of young children singing or even marching through the streets on their way to or from school.

-- Eating Weihnachtsplätzchen (Christmas cookies) and Stollen (fruitcake) – Weihnachtsplätzchen is a type of Christmas cookie that is popular in Germany.
+- Eating Weihnachtsplätzchen (Christmas cookies) and Stollen (fruitcake) – Weihnachtsplätzchen is a type of Christmas cookie popular in Germany.
 They are made with spices such as cinnamon, cloves, and nutmeg.
 Another popular Christmas dessert is Stollen, a traditional German Christmas cake which is a fruitcake that is drenched in rum and served with powdered sugar on top.